Skip to main content

 110 United States. ǂb Air Force Public Affairs Agency

-510 ǂi Hierarchical superior: ǂa United States. ǂb Department of the Air Force. ǂb Office of Public Affairs ǂw r
+510 ǂw r ǂi Hierarchical superior: ǂa United States. ǂb Department of the Air Force. ǂb Office of Public Affairs

 Do not make a “Hierarchical superior” relationship to a jurisdiction or geographical name that would be coded 151 in MARC format in the Name Authority File.
 According to the NACO and SACO Programs Coordinator at the Library of Congress, jurisdictional place names (such as “United States”) “are always coded X51 in authority records, unless a subordinate entity is included with the jurisdiction, in which case the entity is treated as a corporate name (X10), and not as a place name.
 This has always been a MARC convention.”
-See: RDA in NACO Training, PCC: module 5, Describing Places, Slide 21 for more details on MARC authority coding for jurisdictions.
-See Guideline 11 of: Guidelines on Using Relationship Designators in NACO Authority Records.
-According to DCM Z1: Field 551, “Do not use subfield ǂi with subfield ǂw coded "r" until relationship designators for places are developed.
-(Currently RDA has a placeholder for Appendix L).”
+See: RDA in NACO Training, PCC: module 5, Describing Places, slides 21, 23, and 24 for more details on MARC authority coding for jurisdictions.
+See the section above: 510/511 – See Also From Tracing (Related Corporate/Conference Name): Relationships and Relationship Designators, 2nd paragraph.
 Therefore, do not include a “Hierarchical superior” relationship (coded 510 or 551) in the following examples

 Example: